uf2020/ccxt/Manual.md

 | yobit      | [YoBit](https://www.yobit.net)               | Russia                      |
 | zaif       | [Zaif](https://zaif.jp)                      | Japan                       |

+To connect to an exchange market and start trading you need to instantiate a market class instance from ccxt library.
 A market can be instantiated like so:

 ```JavaScript
 // JavaScript